pantheon-systems/documentation/source/content/global-cdn.md

 For more details, see [Clearing Caches for Drupal and WordPress](/clear-caches).

-## Persistent Cache
+## Experience Protection

 Serve your Drupal or WordPress site even in the unlikely event that it goes down.

-The goal of Persistent Cache is to provide a seamless, uninterrupted experience for the user.
+The goal of Experience Protection is to provide a seamless, uninterrupted experience for the user.
 If the server is not responding and can't serve a new copy of a page, a the CDN will choose to serve a cached version instead of displaying an error, even if the cached version has expired (this is called _stale cache_).

 ### How long does content stay fresh?
 Adjust TTL

 Adjust the length of time before the site's cached content is considered stale by adjusting the time-to-live (TTL).

-Your site’s CMS page-level caching must be correctly configured in order to take advantage of Persistent Cache.
+Your site’s CMS page-level caching must be correctly configured in order to take advantage of Experience Protection.

 On [Drupal](/drupal-cache#drupal-8-performance-configuration) and [WordPress](/wordpress-cache-plugin#pantheon-page-cache-plugin-configuration), you can adjust your CDN edge configuration to serve stale content for a specific amount of time.